AungMyoKyaw/betterprompt-mcp/README.md

 ## Overview

-BetterPrompt MCP is a Model Context Protocol (MCP) server that enhances your AI interactions by automatically transforming your prompts into more effective versions using world-class prompt engineering techniques.
+BetterPrompt MCP is a Model Context Protocol (MCP) server that automatically enhances user prompts using advanced prompt engineering techniques.
+It exposes a suite of tools for prompt transformation, code generation, analysis, and best practices, making it easy to get optimal results from AI models.

-Instead of spending time crafting perfect prompts, BetterPrompt does the heavy lifting for you - converting simple requests into structured, context-rich instructions that yield better results from AI models.
+Instead of manually crafting detailed prompts, BetterPrompt MCP converts simple requests into structured, context-rich instructions tailored for your task and audience.

-### Before & After Example
+**Before & After Example**

-**Without BetterPrompt:**
+Without BetterPrompt:

 > "Write a function to calculate fibonacci numbers"

-**With BetterPrompt Enhancement:**
+With BetterPrompt Enhancement:

 > "Create a JavaScript function that calculates Fibonacci numbers using an efficient algorithm.
 Include error handling for invalid inputs, support for both iterative and recursive approaches, and clear documentation with time complexity analysis.
 Format the response with clear code examples and explanations."